shufflingB/swiftui-macos-windowManagment/README.md

 6. Maintaining a list of windows, programatic raising and closing as needed.

+## Requirements
+This project has been built using Xcode 13.2 targeting macOS 12.1 Monterey and hand tested with version 12.3.

+It should build and run successfully on any **macOS 12.
+Monterey** installation.

 ## Approach

-App attempts to use SwiftUI to maximum extent possible but goes under the covers to get hold of a `NSWindow` reference to enable it to add missing macOS standard control and customisation functioinallity.
+App attempts to use SwiftUI to maximum extent possible but goes under the covers to get hold of a `NSWindow` reference to enable it to add missing macOS standard control and customisation functionallity.

 Specifically ...